Acollab, the document management software for architects : organize efficiently

 • Informal conversations

-• Multiple unsynchronized tools
+• Multiple unsynchronized softwares

 The result: wasted time, errors, duplication, and lack of visibility.